 Clubs and Enrichment at Sir John Talbot’s School

 Education at Sir John Talbot’s School radiates well beyond the classroom and the school offers a wide range of after school clubs and enrichment activities.
 Independent study is encouraged and staff and facilities are accessible to facilitate and support this.

-Please download a copy of our extensive extra-curricular clubs brochure:
+Please download a copy of our extensive extra-curricular clubs brochures below: